mathiaspettersen/CTFTeam5/Lab03/Main.md

 This box did not have any immediate low-hanging fruit for us to grab at, so we tried to look at which binaries we could run with root permissions.
 The command `find / -type f -perm -04000 -ls 2>/dev/null` is a command that searches for binaries that we can run with root permissions.
 The command searches from `/` (the top directory in Linux, allowing us to search for all files), `-type f` (searches for regular files), `-perm -04000` (shows the set-user-ID execute bits), and `2>/dev/null` (redirects error messages to show a cleaner output).

 The command showed some different binaries.
-While it shows many binaries, many of them do not have SUID exploits, or do not lead to a direct privilege escalation for the regular user.
+While it shows many binaries, many of them do not have SUID exploits or do not lead to a direct privilege escalation for the regular user.
 The most interesting binary was the `screen` binary, which stands out from the regular binaries that usually are shown when running the `find` command.
 The name also looks similar to the task name, which is `SCREAM`:

 ![bilde](https://user-images.githubusercontent.com/70077872/157317198-109ae957-c06a-4fb6-b346-a9950079150a.png)